 After the above possibilities have been eliminated, determine the temperature difference between the water leaving the condenser and the refrigerant condensing temperature (saturation temperature, from pressure-temperature chart, corresponding to head pressure).
 If this difference is more than 10°F, cleaning is indicated because this difference indicates a good heat exchange is not being made.
 If this difference is less than 8°F, something other than a fouled condenser may be causing the high head pressure.
 In normal operation, this difference will stay between 5°F and 10°F regardless of water inlet temperature when the water flow is regulated by a pressure operated water valve.
 If this difference is less than 5°F, restricted water flow or a low supply pressure is indicated.
-A restriction can occur with foreign matter in the condenser, but it is also likely to be somewhere else in the system.
+A restriction can occur with foreign matter in the condenser, but it is likely to be somewhere else in the system.

-Draining Condenser.
-Draining of water cooled condensers is recommended in preparation for the winter cold where units may be left exposed to ambient temperatures below 32°F. Theoretically, it is easy to drain a condenser.
-In practice, the problem can be complex.

-Despite the fact that a condenser my have vent and drain fittings, the opening of these fittings is not sufficient for a natural gravity flow.
+Draining.
+Draining of water cooled condensers is recommended in preparation for the winter cold where units may be left exposed to ambient temperatures below 32°F. Despite the fact that a condenser may have a vent and drain fittings, the opening of these fittings is not sufficient for a natural gravity flow.
 Water will be retained in a tube due to (1) surface tension and (2) the normal curvature between tube supports.
-Our experience shows that as much as 20% of the water in the condenser can be retained.
-To break the surface tension on the tubes and to drain all tubes completely, it is necessary to remove the back plate and actually tilt the condenser a minimum of 5 degrees.
+Experience has shown that as much as 20% of the water in the condenser can be retained.
+To break the surface tension on the tubes and to drain all tubes completely, it is necessary to actually tilt the condenser a minimum of 5 degrees.
 Whether water left in the tubes will cause damage during a freeze-up will be dependent upon how quickly the freeze occurs and the location of the water inside the condenser.
 In the field it is recommended that the tubes be blown out individually with air.
 Alternatively, a minimum of 25% ethylene glycol in the system will also prevent a freeze, which can rupture the tubes.